 When I started out on my homesteading journey, I felt gardening was the first task I needed to learn.
-This post will give you the secret how to start a garden that is abundant and successful all by prepping your soil.
-I had very little to no experience at growing my own food but hey, how hard could it be…right?
+This post will give you the secret of how to start a garden that is abundant and successful, all by prepping your soil.
+Healthy soil is a great way to start a backyard garden that will feed your family all summer long.

 Wow, was I ever wrong!

 Sure, maybe that is all you need to do in some parts of the world, but not here where we have our home.
 We do not have anything that resembles the soil you see in gardening magazines.
 We have coarse dirt with clumps of actual clay.
 These clay clumps cannot be worked with and growing anything in them was impossible.

 I did try, however, for one season and after that, I realized I needed to prep the soil to create a growing medium that would allow our seedlings and seeds to thrive.
 When you start out with healthy soil, it is much easier to grow healthy plants.